Comparative Negligence and the 51 Percent Bar in Florida

 Settlement value used to scale linearly with plaintiff fault.
 A case with 30 percent plaintiff fault settled for 70 percent of full value, more or less.
 A case with 60 percent plaintiff fault settled for something around 40 percent.
 Adjusters and lawyers applied the discount and moved on.

-The 51 percent bar makes settlement value bimodal at the bar.
+The more-than-50-percent bar makes settlement value bimodal at the bar.
 A case where the plaintiff's fault is around 40 to 50 percent now settles for closer to full value (the carrier risks losing the comparative fight and paying everything).
 A case where plaintiff's fault is around 51 to 60 percent settles for a small fraction (the carrier risks paying full value, but the plaintiff risks zero recovery).
 Negotiation around the bar is fierce.

 Florida law allows the defense to apportion fault to non-parties under Fabre v.
 Marin, 623 So.
 2d 1182 (Fla.
 1993).
 The non-party's percentage of fault appears on the verdict form and reduces the named defendant's liability proportionally.